jefsnare/site/about/index.md

 ### Photography 📷

 I take a lot of photos, during a walk or holidays.
 It's a challenge for me to go out, with minimal gear and deliver the most exciting composition and detail.
-Some organisations requested me to take photo's at their event, <a href="https://ladolcevita-more.com/albums/">view photos</a>.
+Some organisations requested me to take photo's at their event, <a href="https://ladolcevita-more.com/albums/" target="_blank">view photos</a>.

 Some photos are available to buy: